antlypls/ognivo/README.md

 Read more about code signing [here](https://github.com/sparkle-project/Sparkle/wiki#3-segue-for-security-concerns).

-> In order to use this feature you must install `openssl`.
+> In order to use Sparkle's DSA build signing feature you must install `openssl`.

 ### Releasing an update